Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Introduction

-We begin by analyzing two aspects of structural phase transitions that are particularly problematic for the identification of any associated Higgs and Goldstone physics.
-The first is the difference between the force constant matrix eigenmodes, to which the Higgs and Goldstone modes belong, and the phonon eigenmodes, which are experimentally accessible.
-The second is the large number of degrees of freedom associated with atomic displacements in a solid, which leads in turn to a large number of often strongly coupled structural modes.

-\paragraph{Force constant versus dynamical matrices.} Since the Mexican hat discussed above is a potential energy surface, in the case of a crystallographic phase transition described by such a potential, the Higgs and Goldstone modes are the relevant eigenmodes of the force constant matrix,

-Here $U$ is the internal energy and $u_i,u_j$ are displacements of the $i$-th and $j$-th atoms from their positions in the zero-temperature structure.
-There is no obvious way to directly measure the eigenmodes of the force constant matrix, and therefore the phonon modes, which are readily accessible via vibrational spectroscopies, are often used as proxies.
-The phonon modes, however, are eigenmodes of the {\it dynamical matrix}, which is related to the force constant matrix by (see for example Ref.~\onlinecite{dove1993introduction}):

-where $M_i$ is the mass of the $i$-th atom.
-It is clear that the force constant and dynamical matrices have different eigenvalues and eigenvectors.
-As a result, the Higgs and Goldstone modes associated with a crystallographic phase transition do not correspond to single phonons, except in the special case that the system contains atoms of only one mass.

-\paragraph{Distinguishing the Higgs and Goldstone modes from the large number of structural eigenmodes.} The second problem is the large number of degrees of freedom associated with the atoms in a solid.
+We begin by reviewing the approximations inherent in reducing the large number of structural modes associated with the many atomic displacement degrees of freedom in a solid to the effective theory $\phi^4$ theory of Eqn.~\ref{L_FieldTheory} in terms of the Higgs and Goldstone modes.
 Expanding the total energy of a system of atoms around their ground-state positions in the zero-temperature structure, one obtains the total energy of the system, $E$, as the sum of its kinetic and potential energies: